ValColorado/dataviz_final_project/project-03/colorado_project_03.md

 Review the set of slides (and additional resources linked in it) for visualizing text data: <https://www.reisanar.com/slides/text-viz#1>

-Using the billboard top 100 Lyrics I wanted to create a word map of the most used words - [Billboard Top 100 Lyrics](https://github.com/reisanar/datasets/blob/master/BB_top100_2015.csv)
+Using the billboard top 100 Lyrics I wanted to create a word map of the most used words based on the lyrics from Billboard Top 100  - [Billboard Top 100 Lyrics](https://github.com/reisanar/datasets/blob/master/BB_top100_2015.csv)

 First I need read in the data and save it